zeshan-alphasquad/alphasquad-tasks/README.md

 # AphaSquad Tasks

-After cloning on your PC run
+After cloning on your PC go to project directory

 ```
 cd RestAPIs